SpaceVim/SpaceVim/docs/documentation.md

 Comprehensive documentation is available for each layer by <kbd>:h SpaceVim</kbd>.

-if you want to add custom `SPC` prefix key bindings, you can add this to SpaceVim configration file, **be sure** the key bindings is not used in SpaceVim.
+if you want to add custom `SPC` prefix key bindings, you can add this to SpaceVim configuration file, **be sure** the key bindings is not used in SpaceVim.

 ```vim
 call SpaceVim#custom#SPCGroupName(['G'], '+TestGroup')